ModelOriented/kernelshap/README.md

 - *Meta-learners:* "kernelshap" plays well together with packages like "caret" and "mlr3".
 - *Case weights:* Passing `bg_w` allows to weight background data.
 - *Classification:* `kernelshap()` requires one numeric prediction per row.
 Thus, the prediction function should provide probabilities only of a selected class.
-- *Speed:* If `X` and `bg_X` are matrices, the algorithm can runs faster.
-The faster the prediction function, the more this matters.
+- *Speed:* The algorithm has two computational bottlenecks: (1) applying the prediction function and (b) reorganizing the data.
+The latter is significantly faster for matrix `X`, or if the "data.table" package is available.

 ## Installation